 AHS immerses students fully in an English-speaking environment.
 The language of instruction and operation at American High School is English.
 All classes, communications, policies, procedures, decisions, minutes, and meetings are be conducted and written in English, including one-on-one meetings and tutoring sessions with students.
 In instances where meetings with stakeholders are conducted in Georgian, minutes are translated into English.

-The only exceptions to the language policy are assignments, communications, and lessons in the following subjects: Georgian Language and Literature, History of Georgia, Geography of Georgia, Elective Languages: French, German, Spanish or Latin.
+The only exceptions to the language policy are assignments, communications, and lessons in the Georgian Language and Literature.

 Directory Information

 School Websites